-It may seem that tortoises are always sleeping.
-If your tortoise appears to be asleep constantly, you may feel concerned, but it’s normal for tortoises to rest a lot.
+It may seem that tortoises are always sleeping, especially hatchlings and younger animals.
+If a tortoise appears asleep constantly, you may feel concerned, but it’s usually normal.

 Tortoises have a diurnal sleep schedule, so they’re awake when it’s light and asleep when it’s dark.
 They also have a monophasic sleep schedule, sleeping for about 12 hours without awakening.

-Baby tortoises sleep for 19-22 hours per day to assist their development.
+Baby tortoises sleep for 19-22 hours per day to assist their growth and development.

 When Do Tortoises Sleep?